thomaslevesque/Extensions.Hosting.AsyncInitialization/README.md

 The `InitAndRunAsync`, `InitAsync` and `TeardownAsync` all support passing a cancellation token to abort execution if needed.
 Cancellation will be propagated to the initializers.

-In the following example, execution (including initialization and teardown) will be aborted when `Ctrl + C` keys are pressed :
+In the following example, execution (including initialization, but not teardown) will be aborted when `Ctrl + C` keys are pressed :
 ```csharp
 public static async Task Main(string[] args)
 {